spine-tools/SpineOpt.jl/docs/src/index.md

 We learn a lot from examples and that is what you will find in the tutorial chapter.
 The tutorials come in different shapes: videos, written text and example files.
 The *SpineOpt.jl* repository includes a folder `examples` for ready-made example models.
 Each example is its own sub-folder, where the input data is provided as `.json` or `.sqlite` files.
 This way, you can easily get a feel for how SpineOpt works with pre-made datasets, either through [Spine Toolbox](https://github.com/Spine-project/Spine-Toolbox), or directly from the Julia REPL.

+## How to

+The other parts of the documentation are good as a reference when you know what you are looking for but this chapter adds explanations on how to do specific high-level things that might involve multiple elements (e.g. how to print the model).

 ## Concept Reference

 This chapter lists and explains all the important *data and model structure related concepts*